worldwide-asset-exchange/wax-aws-cdk/README.md

 ```
 $ npm i -g typescript
 ```
-- If you are running these commands in Cloud9 or already have CDK installed, then skip this command
+- If you are running these commands in Cloud or already have CDK installed, then skip this command
 ```
 $ npm i -g aws-cdk
 ```